TaskBeacon/SST/README.md

 ## 1. Task Overview

 The Stop-Signal Task (SST) is a cognitive paradigm used to assess response inhibition—the ability to withhold an already-initiated action.
 In each trial, participants are instructed to respond to directional go stimuli (left or right arrows) by pressing the corresponding key.
-On a subset of trials, a red stop signal appears shortly after the go stimulus, indicating that the participant should inhibit their response.
+On a subset of trials, an auditory stop signal (a beep) sounds shortly after the go stimulus, indicating that the participant should inhibit their response.
 The delay between the go and stop signal (SSD) is adaptively adjusted to maintain a 50% stop success rate.

 ## 2. Task Flow